DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Open a pull request

-Push up your feature branch and open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][26] repository.
+Commit changes to your feature branch and push your changes to the remote repository.
+Open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][26] repository.
 After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Review process

 Once your pull request passes all checks, reviewers from the `Datadog/agent-integrations`, `Datadog/marketplace-review`, and `Datadog/documentation` teams provide suggestions and feedback on best practices.

 Once you have addressed the feedback and re-requested reviews, these reviewers approve your pull request.
 Contact the Marketplace team if you would like to preview the tile in your sandbox account.
-This allows you to validate and preview additional changes on the tile before your pull request is merged.
+This allows you to validate and preview your tile before your tile is live to all customers.

 ### How to resolve common validation errors